-I am a researcher in the programming systems team at NVIDIA Research.
+I am a research scientist in the programming systems team at NVIDIA Research.
 My current work focuses on improving the performance and efficiency of deep neural networks through neural architecture search (NAS), sparsification and factorization, and compiler- and runtime-based approaches.
 More broadly, I'm interested in research problems that lie at the intersection of systems and machine learning.

-Prior to joining NVIDIA, I received my Ph.D. in Computer Science from the University of Utah under the guidance of Prof. Mary Hall.
+Prior to joining NVIDIA, I completed my Ph.D. in Computer Science from the University of Utah under the guidance of Prof. Mary Hall.
 While at Utah, I worked on machine learning-based techniques to improve the performance, portability, and energy efficiency of GPU programs.